google/reflectable.dart/README.md

 ## Features and bugs

-Please file feature requests and bugs at dartbug.com, area=Dart2JS.
+Please file feature requests and bugs using the github issue tracker for this repository.